enabledhq/enabledhq.github.io/_posts/2017-07-14-innovation-trap-lean-startup.md

 Although old techniques remain a driver of real innovation, an industry segment notorious for abandoning the old in pursuit of the shiny and new is the Startup and Innovation scene.

 Ironically, many players in this segment are unintentionally destroying value as quickly as they create it.
-Worse, some never ever start with a value proposition in the first place.
+Worse, some never even start with a value proposition in the first place.

 I draw attention to this as I recently received criticism of our use of Jobs To Be Done, and our instruction of our clients in these methods.
 The criticism I received went something like: “**_those old concepts… You need to get current!
 We use Lean Startup_**”.